thiago95macedo/weth/addons/point_of_sale/README.md

 selected stores.
 Work on a unified customer base.
 No complex interface is required to pilot a global strategy amongst all your stores.

-With Odoo as a backend, you have a system proven to be perfectly suitable for small stores or large multinationals.
+With WETH as a backend, you have a system proven to be perfectly suitable for small stores or large multinationals.

 Know your customers - in store and out